-An onboarding video might be the first touchpoint you have with the new hire to explain the company and expectations of them.
-Think of this video as your introduction or 'about us' section on your website.
+An onboarding video might be the first touchpoint you have with the new hire to explain their company and expectations.
+Think of this video as your website's introduction or about us section.

-Go over the history, their goals as a new employee, and how do they as an individual contribute to the company overall.
+Go over the history, their goals as new employees, and how they as an individual contribute to the company overall.

 To demonstrate the business culture, enlist the help of other employees in your employee onboarding video.
-You can have people from different departments and teams welcoming the new hire, discussing work-life at your company.
+You can have people from different departments and teams welcoming the new hire and discussing work-life at your company.

 Last but certainly not least, your leadership team should be involved.
 They each should record a welcoming message for new employees.